-Driving to Cape Cod can be great if you know what routes to take and what timings to avoid.
+Taking a drive to Cape Cod can be great if you know what routes to take and what timings to avoid.
 From Providence, Rhode Island, Locals suggest taking the I-195 to Bourne Bridge to arrive there faster.
 From Boston, take I-93 South to Router-3 to the Sagamore Bridge.
 And from Western Massachusetts, Connecticut, and New York, take I-90 to I-495 to get to the Bourne Bridge.
 Mondays through Thursdays and Sundays (from 3-10 pm) are a few ideal days to drive there.

 As you plan your next vacation to this picturesque shoreline, we want to answer all your questions about your drive there so that you’re well-prepared and your journey remains stress-free.

 People drive to Cape Cod all year round.
 Since the location is a popular spot for vacationers, traffic can be pretty heavy.
 Consequently, one needs to consider peak times and holiday seasons to avoid potential traffic jams and delays.

 There are some peak times you need to avoid.
 Ideally, the most suitable time to drive to the Cape is: